mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/getting-started/single-lb/index.md

     stats_port      1025   10.0.5.105
     ```

-    Optionally, you can view the Edge-LB pool configuration as formatted output or in JSON file format by running one of the the following command:
+    Optionally, you can view the Edge-LB pool configuration as formatted output or in JSON file format by running one of the following commands:

     ```bash
     dcos edgelb show ping-lb